Kinetic power: the energy channel for low-luminosity active galactic nuclei

 The total mass in clusters formed in the ring in the last 100 Myr is <10^7 Mo, i.e. less than 1% of the 10^9 Moof molecular gas in the ring; yet, at its current star formation rate, ~ 1.8 Mo/yr, an order of magnitude more in stellar mass should have been produced over that period.
 This means that the availability of gas in the ring is not the main star formation driver, and other factors, as the rate at which dense gas accumulates in teh ring are more fundamental.

-Left panel: RGB (VLT-NACO K-band-red, HST f814W-green and F336W-blue) image - 4 kpc accross - of NGC 1097 circumnuclear ring illustrating the ring of young star clusters, and the network of dust filaments entering the ring.
+On the figure above, the left panel is RGB (VLT-NACO K-band-red, HST f814W-green and F336W-blue) image - 4 kpc accross - of NGC 1097 circumnuclear ring illustrating the ring of young star clusters, and the network of dust filaments entering the ring.
 Most dust filaments arrive to the ring via two major dust lanes, one at the North-East and one at the South-West of the ring (identified as the two dark, wide, long features in the image).

-Right panel: high contrast image (VLT-NACO J-band after bulge subtraction) of the nuclear spiral of dust filaments traced up 10 pc distance from the BH (at center of the image).
+The right panel is a high contrast image (VLT-NACO J-band after bulge subtraction) of the nuclear spiral of dust filaments traced up 10 pc distance from the BH (at center of the image).
 The filaments are part of the large scale dust lane that cross the galaxy from kpcs distance.
 These filaments feed the circumnuclear star forming ring and the black-hole.

 In the figure above, 247 stellar clusters in the 1 kpc radius circumnuclear ring are identified with circles in the HST/F336W UV image.
 Some clusters are only seen from 0.8 um onwards becasue of extinction.
 North is up, East to the left, scale is in arcsecs.
 The parsecs-scale SED of some representative clusters in the ring are shown in three separate plots around the HST image.
 In each plot, the best stellar population fit to the SED is plot over the data points -with errors -in blue.
 All SEDs are sampled from 0.3 to 2.5 um.
 In colour, the up to three different bursts of star formation occurring along the ring are identified.